MP Estate Planning UK

 ActionImplication

-Making a new Will after divorceEnsures your current wishes are carried out
+Making a new Will after divorceEnsures your current wishes are clearly expressed and legally effective

-By understanding the impact of divorce on your Will and taking steps to update it, you can ensure that your estate is handled according to your wishes, even after a significant life change like divorce.
+By understanding the impact of divorce on your Will and taking prompt action to update it, you can ensure that your estate is handled according to your current wishes — not the wishes of the person you were before the divorce.

 Changes in Financial Circumstances